ipcrmdemo/abc123/README.md

 ### Run testsfdsadfdsadfsdfsdffsdffd
 asdfsaffsdfsdfsdfasdfafddfsadfdsfsdfsdf
 This service comes with some rudimentary tests as a gadsfasdfood stsaasdfadfdfartingsdfasdf point for writing your own.
-Use the followinfg command to exesasdfasfadfasdffcute the tests using Mavfen:fadsfasfdfaasdfasdfsdfdsfwqer fasdfasfadfa
+Use the followinfg command to exesasdfasfadfasdffcasdfdfaute the tests using Mavfen:fadsfasfdfaasdfasdfsdfdsfwqer fasdfasfadfa
 ```fasdfasdfsdaafds